 This process makes the oil solid at room temperature and extends shelf life but also creates trans fats.
-Most of the trans fats that people eat today come from hydrogenated oils.
+Most of the trans fats that people eat today come from partially hydrogenated oils.
 A smaller proportion comes from “natural” trans fats found in foods like dairy and meat products (

 Canola oil is a vegetable oil derived from the canola plant.
 Canola seed processing involves synthetic chemicals that help extract the oil.

 Canola is a good source of vitamins E and K. One tablespoon (15 ml) of canola oil delivers (